astropy/astroquery/docs/mocserver/mocserver.rst

 The MOCServer is optimized to return the datasets having at least one source lying in a specific sky region (or time interval).
-The regions can be provided either as astropy-regions from the ``region`` python library, or as an accepted MOC type (`mocpy.TimeMOC`, `mocpy.MOC`, `~mocpy.STMOC`).
+The regions can be provided either as astropy-regions from the ``regions`` python library, or as an accepted MOC type (`mocpy.TimeMOC`, `mocpy.MOC`, `~mocpy.STMOC`).
 The frequency MOCs are not yet available.